 - In the episode "Top Duck", Launchpad's little sister, Loopy McQuack, makes a huge bubble as she's flying.
 It bursts loudly, the bubble shown ripping apart.

-- Another episode, "The Big Flub", centered around a new gum Gyro invented involving helium so that blown bubbles could float the gum-chewer like a baloon.
+- Another episode, "The Big Flub", centers around a new gum Gyro invented involving helium so that blown bubbles could float the gum-chewer like a balloon.